Updated on: 21 April 2022

 Boarding house landlords should consider changing the house rules to include the self-isolation guidance.
 Boarding house tenants must comply with the house rules and this may help reinforce the self-isolation requirement.

 In-person inspections of rental properties can take place.
-It is recommended everyone follows public health guidance of physical distancing and mask wearing.
+It is recommended everyone follows public health guidance of physical distancing.
+Wearing face masks is encouraged but not required.

 Landlords and tenants should discuss and agree on whether in-person inspections are necessary.
 Tenants, who have genuine concerns about access into their home during this time, should talk to their landlord.